martinstnv/research-notes/_posts/2025-11-30-understanding-cpu-architecture-and-memory-addressing.md

 ### Endianess

-When a CPU stores values larger than one byte—such as 2-byte, 4-byte, or 8-byte numbers—it must decide the order in which the bytes are stored in memory.
+When a CPU stores values larger than one byte, such as 2-byte, 4-byte, or 8-byte numbers, it must decide the order in which the bytes are stored in memory.
 This ordering is called endianness:

  - Big-endian: the most significant byte (MSB) is stored at the lowest memory address.
  - Little-endian: the least significant byte (LSB) is stored at the lowest memory address.